Bubble cars to provide jolt to Paris motoring

 Unlike Pininfarina's more upmarket designs, the BlueCar has been kept simple, with basic controls that are meant to be intuitive and easy to understand.

-The car is powered by batteries manufactured by Bollore and can travel up to 250 km between charges which will take about four hours.
+The car is powered by batteries manufactured by Bollore and can travel up to 250 km in the city between charges which will take about four hours.
 Bollore says the batteries are safer than the lithium-ion batteries used by most of the car industry because they are less prone to overheating.

 They are also more stable when being charged and discharged.

-With estimates for the electric vehicle market of between 20 billion and 50 billion in 2020, Bollore's bet may pay off if Autolib becomes a success.
+With estimates for the electric vehicle market of between 20 billion and 50 billion euros in 2020, Bollore's bet may pay itself off if Autolib becomes a success.

 Soaring insurance and parking costs in French cities have already persuaded 25 percent of its citizens to reduce or give up using their cars, according to a study published last year by Chronos TNS Sofres.